 "Misfortune!
 Everything was going so well and now, just when I taught him not to eat at all, my donkey died.

-When faced with lunatic, dangerous commands, survive with unashamed make-believe.
+When faced with lunatic, dangerous commands, you do not owe them a sacrifice in the name of Truth; survive with unashamed make-believe.
 Under tyranny, public delusion is a way of life.
 This reminds me of a story:

 Some learned people say this story was about bright Birbal, the Hindu sage at King Akbar’s court.
-But I say for my purpose that it was about Nasreddin, at Tamerlane’s palaces in Samarkand.
+But I say, for my storytelling purpose, that it was about Nasreddin, at Tamerlane’s palaces in Samarkand.

 At that time Nasreddin still had the ear of Emir Timur, and enjoyed the luxury of speaking some truth from time to time.
 From the gold thrown to him by the master, our Mullah had built for himself a nice house, with a nice little green garden shaded by charming wines and even his own nice, deep, stone well with fresh water.
 This prosperity filled the royal barber and other flatterers with envy.